psmops/fdigest2/README.md

 * Further instructions on configuration and operation are in OPERATION.md.

-* If you are interested in setting up digest2 to exactly match Minor Planet Center results, see the file RESULTS.md.

 * An outline of the underlying algorithm is in ALGORITHM.md.

 * Digest2 is public domain.